-Which China ATM Can I Use?
+Which Chinese ATM Can I Use as a Foreigner?

-- Do I Use Credit or Debit? – the bank will accept both, but you’ll save yourself a lot of extra fees if you use your debit card to withdraw money.
+- Do I Use Credit or Debit?
+Banks will accept both, but you’ll save yourself a lot of extra fees if you use your debit card to withdraw money.
 Make sure you know your PIN!
 If you want to get cash with either your debit or your credit card, you’ll need your PIN number.
 Didn’t know your credit card had a PIN?
 Then don’t expect to get cash with it!

 Questions about money in China?